JetBrains/amper/docs/Documentation.md

     homepage: ...
 ```

-Joint compilation is already supported for Java and Kotlin, and in future Kotlin Native will also support joint Kotlin+Swift compilation.
+Joint compilation is already supported for Java and Kotlin, and in the future Kotlin Native will also support joint Kotlin+Swift compilation.

-From the user's point of view the joint compilation is transparent; they could simply place the code written in different languages into the same source folder:
+From the user's point of view, the joint compilation is transparent; they could simply place the code written in different languages into the same source folder:

 ```
 |-src/